 This $5 challenge is super easy.
 All you have to do is pick out some seasonal decorations that are under $5.
-Making sure you buy them from a second hand store.
+Make sure you buy them from a second-hand store.
 It doesn’t have to be goodwill!

 This solves two problems.
 One – I don’t have to store seasonal decor all year long.
-Two – this is much more eco friendly.
+Two – this is much more eco-friendly.
 I can “check out” (buy) some seasonal decor and when I am done I can donate the decorations back to the second-hand store.

 Before going to the secondhand store I tried to have something in mind.
-I wanted something that would work in my home all year long, because I don’t want to store a bunch of seasonal decors.
+I wanted something that would work in my home all year long because I don’t want to store a bunch of seasonal decors.